cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 security models and assumptions, and do not consider attackers capable of quantum computation.
 A full proof of post-quantum security would need to take this difference into account, in addition to simply using a post-quantum KEM.

+## Domain Separation

+\[\[RFC editor: please change "RFCXXXX" to the correct number before publication.]]

+The KeySchedule procedure includes the domain separation string "RFCXXXX" in each Expand invocation.
+This ensures any secrets derived in HPKE are independent from those used in other protocols, even when derived from the same IKM (secret).
+This domain separation does not protect the KeySchedule 'secret' from use in other protocols.

+The KeySchedule procedure also separates each Hash invocation, used when deriving pskID and info hashes, with unique one-byte prefixes.
+This ensures that each Hash computation (or oracle query) is independent {{BDG20}}.

 ## External Requirements / Non-Goals